 - It is a requirement of the OSHC Service that all emergency contacts are able to pick up an ill child within a 30-minute timeframe - In the event that the ill child is not collected in a timely manner, or should parents refuse to collect the child, a warning letter will be sent to the families outlining Service policies and requirements.
-The letter of warning will specify that if there is a future breach of this nature, the child's position may be terminated. - Parents or guardians are notified as soon as practicable and no later than 24 hours of the illness, accident, or trauma occurring - Families will be notified of any outbreak of an infectious illness (e.g.: Gastroenteritis, whooping cough) within the Service via our notice board, online app or email to assist in reducing the spread of the illness - When a child has been diagnosed with an illness or infectious disease, the Service will refer to information about recommended exclusion periods from the Public Health Unit (PHU) and Staying healthy: Preventing infectious diseases in early childhood education and care services. - Exclusion periods for illness and infectious diseases are provided to families and included in our Family Handbook and Dealing with Infectious Disease Policy.
+The letter of warning will specify that if there is a future breach of this nature, the child's position may be terminated. - Parents or guardians are notified as soon as practicable and no later than 24 hours of the illness, accident, or trauma occurring - Families will be notified of any outbreak of an infectious illness (e.g.: Gastroenteritis, whooping cough) within the Service via our notice board, online app or email to assist in reducing the spread of the illness - When a child has been diagnosed with an illness or infectious disease, the Service will refer to information about recommended exclusion periods from the Public Health Unit (PHU) and Staying healthy: Preventing infectious diseases in early childhood education and care services.
+(6th Edition), 2024 - Exclusion periods for illness and infectious diseases are provided to families and included in our Family Handbook and Dealing with Infectious Disease Policy - Families are provided with clear information about any illness or disease via Factsheets from Staying healthy, 6th Edition.